-The Chalk Guys will be making their Chalkfest debut on June 10th.
-In case you’ve missed it, Chalkfest is an incredible festival with artists from around the world coming to Main Street Arbor Lakes to showcase and share their talent with you.
-Look for huge pieces and mind-boggling 3D creations that the whole family will love!
+The Chalk Guys made their Chalkfest at Arbor Lakes debut on June 10th, 2017.
+In case you missed it, Chalkfest at Arbor Lakes is an incredible street art festival with artists from around the world coming to Main Street Arbor Lakes to showcase and share their talent with you.
+Visitors enjoy watching huge, mind-boggling 3-D art pieces created right in front of them.

-The Chalk Guys, Hector Diaz and Ken Mullen, will be creating a 3D masterpiece for the event, and you’ll want to get out and watch them as they go through the process, June 10th and 11th!
-Let’s back up a little bit first.
-Who are the Chalk Guys?
+The Chalk Guys, Hector Diaz and Ken Mullen, created a 3-D masterpiece for the event but let’s back up a little bit first.
+Who are The Chalk Guys?
 Hector and Ken met when they were in 6th grade and have been having fun ever since.
 They both had an interest in art while growing up, but never received any formal training.

 Fast forward (or rewind) to 22 years ago when Hector stumbled across the Lake Worth Street Painting Festival in Florida.
 Enthralled by the art he saw there, Hector signed up to participate the second year.
 He found he really enjoyed creating the work and interacting with all the visitors that came through.
 The following year, Hector invited Ken to do a collaborative piece with him, and they continued to work together for six to eight years.

-Do the Chalk Guys have any advice for people attending Chalkfest this year?
+Do The Chalk Guys have any advice for people attending Chalkfest at Arbor Lakes?
 “People tend to come on the second day only.
 But the process is part of the fun!”
 You’ll miss out on the full experience, because this is truly a unique opportunity to watch artists create, from beginning to end, in front of you.
 Hector also wanted to say that asking questions and talking to the artists is highly encouraged!
 So, don’t be afraid or think you’re interrupting, because interaction from the crowd is one of the reasons artists do festivals and share their work.